Why it matters?

-Return and Earn to drive NSW’s circular economy
+Return and Earn is expanding to help drive NSW’s circular economy

-The Container Deposit Scheme is moving New South Wales towards a circular economy by using resources efficiently and making them as productive as possible.
+The scheme is helping New South Wales move towards a circular economy by using resources efficiently and making them as productive as possible.

 Return and Earn has changed the way we think about recycling and litter by turning waste into a valuable resource.